nycko123/TweeEditor/README.md

  TweeChalice and Linhk are students and make this application together.
 This application is simple, so we hope that someone can give me some advise on changing better.

- If you have some problems to let us know, please write your problems in 'Issues'.
+ If you have some problems to let us know, please write your problems in `Issues`.

 ## Thanks